ppy/osu-wiki/wiki/Community/Projects/en.md

 ## Active

-These projects are functional and actively maintained.
+These projects are all currently in operation and under active maintenance.

 ### Official